Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

 * Create a single partition on the SD Card.

-    (Copied from the README-SD.md on the repo - but ensureing that the drive is correct for this author's system.)
+    (Copied from the README-SD.md on the repo - but ensuring that the drive is correct for this author's system.)

     ```bash